volatiletech/authboss/README.md

 Values        | _None_
 Mailer        | _None_

+**Note:** Unlike most modules in Authboss you must call `expire.Setup()` to enable this module.
+See the sample to see how to do this.
+This may be changed in the future.

 Expire simply uses sessions to track when the last action of a user is, if that action is longer than configured then the session is deleted and the user removed from the request context.